Aleksandra Soldatova: 2018 season

 On 16–17 May, Soldatova competed at the 2018 Holon Grand Prix and won silver in the all-around with a total of 75.750 points behind teammate Arina Averina.
 She qualified for the hoop and clubs finals.
 However she withdrew from the events schedule due to injury, and it was later revealed she sustained a fracture in her left leg.
-She was in an orthopedic cast and was off the carpet for 4 weeks, then resumed training in early July, joining the Russian national training camp in Croatia.

 2019 season

 Soldatova won four gold medals at the Tashkent World Cup in April 2019, and five gold medals at the 2019 Guadalajara World Challenge Cup in early May.
 On 19 May 2019, she won two silver medals - in ball and ribbon - at the European Championships in Baku.
 In September at the Portimão World Challenge Cup, Soldatova won the all-around gold.

 2020 season

 Russian media reported that on 5 February Soldatova was taken to the Sklifosovskiy Institute in Moscow due to injuries on her left arm from a suicide attempt.
 At the hospital she was diagnosed with bulimia.
 Soldatova later stated through her coach's Instagram account that she had accidentally cut herself with a knife while making breakfast and gone to the hospital.
 In February 2020, she revealed that she would take time off to receive treatment for bulimia, which she had been suffering from for the past two years, and wanted to begin training again once she became healthy.

 Soldatova did not compete during the 2020 season, which was curtailed due to the coronavirus pandemic.
 She announced her retirement from gymnastics on 24 December 2020.